 Scheduled maintenance is any work that’s put in the calendar, given a deadline, and assigned to a technician, whether that’s done a day or a year in advance.
 It’s the who and when of a task.
 Planned maintenance is the what, where, why, and how of a task.
 It doesn’t always establish the exact date and time of work, but you know how to execute the work when the time comes.

 Let’s look at run to fail vs. reactive maintenance for an example.
 In both cases, you don’t know when maintenance is going to happen until a machine breaks down.
-They’re both unscheduled.
+They’re both unscheduled maintenance.
 However, RTF is a deliberate choice.
 You know failure won’t impact production.
 You’ve assembled the parts, people, and processes to fix the asset quickly and without spending too much.
 It’s planned.
 Reactive maintenance has none of that foresight, making it unplanned.

 Here’s a handy way of remembering how to classify the types of maintenance strategies: